My Notes on “Some Thoughts About Relationships”

-Relationships are hard, and cultural knowledge and archetypes aren’t helping us.
-It’s surprising to read a book that talks about relationships in a such rational way.
-Even though a rational approach might sound distant or cold, the way it’s written makes complete sense.
-The ideas expressed are pragmatic and, in most cases, actionable.
+Relationships are hard, and cultural knowledge and archetypes aren’t helping.
+Talks about relationships in a rational way.
+Even though it might sound distant or cold, the way it’s written makes complete sense.
+The ideas are pragmatic and, in most cases, actionable.

 All relationships are different.
 These guidelines should serve as ideas on which to build your own guidelines.
 Figure out what makes sense to you, and commit on a daily basis.